Delta3-Studio/Backdash/docfx/docs/troubleshooting.md

 You should isolate **non-game state** from the **game state** as **much as possible**.
 For example, you may consider encapsulating all your game state into a single `class`/`record` type.
-This both clearly delineates what is **game state** and was is not and makes it trivial to implement the save and load callbacks.
+This both clearly delineates what is **game state** and what is not, and makes it trivial to implement the save and load callbacks.

 ## Define a Fixed Time Quanta for Advancing Your Game State